View the Karrakatta Cemetery Facilities Brochure.

 When placing new tributes, we would ask that plastic wrapping be removed and withered/weathered tributes be placed within one of the rubbish bins located throughout the cemeteries.

-Visitors to burial sections are advised that the 2018 Flower and Ornament Maintenance Schedule has been finalised and can be downloaded here.
+Visitors to burial sections are advised that the FLOWER AND ORNAMENT MAINTENANCE SCHEDULE 2019 can be viewed here.
 A general clean up of withered/weathered tributes will commence in the sections listed within the schedule on the dates indicated.
 Signage is placed in each section approximately one month prior to maintenance commencing.
 We ask for your assistance in removing any personal items or withered/weathered items prior to our staff having to do so.